LLNL/HPC-Tutorials/flux/section1.md

 ```
 The `--mpibind=off` flag affects an LC-specific plugin, and should not be used on non-LC clusters.

-If you're on a cluster that is running a multi-user Flux instance, getting an allocation with `flux-broker` processes running is even easier.
-You can just use the `flux mini alloc` command to get an interactive allocation or any of the batch commands described in [Section 3](/flux/section3).
 ### Showing the resources in your Flux instance
 When started as a job in another resource manager, Flux uses [hwloc](http://manpages.org/hwloc/7) to build an internal model of the hardware available in a Flux instance.
 You can see a view of what resources are allocated and available with `flux resource list`.
 For example, in the Flux instance started in the previous section, we have two nodes with 20 cores each:
 ```